 Again, the focus is on the quality and growth potential of the underlying assets.
 When investing in closed-end funds, the manager places a greater emphasis on an ability to close the discount.
 Consequently, AGT’s stakes in closed-end funds are usually larger, to give it greater influence.
 The manager will engage with management, boards and other shareholders.
 Historically, half of AGT’s returns on closed-end fund investments have come from discount narrowing.

 Japanese cash-rich operating companies

-AGT’s Japanese investments benefit from a tailwind of a revolution in Japanese corporate governance.
+AGT’s manager says that its Japanese investments benefit from a tailwind of a revolution in Japanese corporate governance.
 The manager has been investing in Japan for over 20 years.
 In 2012, then-Prime Minister Shinzo Abe proposed a stewardship code, which was adopted in 2013.
 This was aimed at getting investors to fulfil their fiduciary responsibilities and encouraging engagement with company management.

 A corporate governance code was introduced in 2015 and strengthened in 2018.
 This included measures aimed at minimising cross-shareholdings, stressing the importance of companies earning more than their cost of capital, bringing in more independent directors, establishing independent nomination committees for new directors, improving disclosure and greater dialogue with shareholders, and maintaining a level playing field in the treatment of shareholders.
 AVI describes this as a scorecard with which it could hold Japanese businesses to account.

 The number of activist investors in Japanese securities has increased and the manager sees evidence of rising payout ratios, buybacks, and more independent directors.
 The managers engage with the boards and management of AGT’s holdings, promoting policies for the benefit of all stakeholders.